-7.32.
+- 7.33.
 Before the start of hot (or 'active' or 'hot processing') commissioning, the authorization to operate the facility is generally issued by the regulatory body to the operating organization.
 Hot commissioning will then be performed under the arrangements for safety for a fully operational reprocessing facility.
 These arrangements should be applied in full during hot commissioning, as far as applicable.
-The arrangements for safety should not be suspended or modified unless a safety assessment has been made and any approval required by the regulatory body has been granted.

-7.33.
-The full operational radiation protection programme (see Requirement 67 of SSR-4 [1]) should be implemented, including individual monitoring.

-7.34.
-Compared to cold commissioning, hot commissioning involves major changes in the control arrangements for the reprocessing facility and in the associated skills of operating personnel, for example those relating to confinement, criticality safety, cooling and radiation protection.
+The arrangements for safety should not be suspended or modified unless a safety assessment has been made and any approval required by the regulatory body has been granted. - 7.34.
+The full operational radiation protection programme (see Requirement 67 of SSR-4 [1]) should be implemented, including individual monitoring. - 7.35.
+Compared to Unlike cold commissioning, hot commissioning involves major changes in the control arrangements for the reprocessing facility and in the associated skills of operating personnel; for example, those relating to confinement, criticality safety, cooling and radiation protection.
 The management of the reprocessing facility should ensure that both the facility and the personnel are fully ready for the change to hot commissioning before it is implemented.
-This should include actions to foster and promote a strong safety culture (see Requirement 12 of GSR Part 2 [11]), to contribute further to safe operation.

-32 In some States, the use of natural or depleted uranium may require regulatory approval.

-33 Tracers are small quantities of very low level radioactive (or inactive) material that mimic the behaviour of the operational material and are used to determine process parameters.

-7.35.
-Hot commissioning should enable reprocessing to be progressively brought into full operation by steadily increasing both the quantity and activity of the spent fuel fed into the reprocessing facility, as far as such an incremental approach is practicable.
+This should include actions to foster and promote a strong safety culture (see Requirement 12 of GSR Part 2 [11]), to contribute further to safe operation. - 7.36.
+Hot commissioning should enable reprocessing to be progressively brought into full operation by steadily increasing both the quantity and the activity of the spent fuel fed into the reprocessing facility, as far as such an incremental approach is practicable. - 7.37.

-7.36.
 This stage provides further measurable verification of parameters that have previously only been calculated, in particular radiation levels, airborne activity levels, environmental discharges and occupational exposures, as required by para.
 8.17 of SSR-4 [1].
 The feedback from this verification should be used to identify and implement any corrective actions and to update the assumptions in any estimates and calculations.